-- 60.2. all Councillors, other than the Mayor, must be addressed as Cr (Name) - 60.3. all members of Council staff must be addressed as Mr or Ms (Name), as appropriate, or by their official title.
+- 60.2. all Councillors, other than the Mayor, must be addressed as Cr (Name) - 60.3. all members of Council staff must be addressed as Position Title (Surname), as appropriate.

 61. RIGHT TO ASK QUESTIONS

 - 61.1.
 A Councillor may, when no other Councillor is speaking, ask any question concerning or arising out of the motion or amendment before the Chair. - 61.2.
 The Chair has the right to limit questions and direct that debate be commenced or resumed.